cyber-leah/grc-portfolio/AML-KYC-Fraud/README.md

 ---

-> 🧑‍💻 **About the Author:**
+>🧑‍💻 About the Author:
-> I'm a cybersecurity and GRC student building a professional portfolio to showcase practical knowledge in regulatory compliance, risk management, and IT security.
-Feel free to fork or contribute!
+I'm a cybersecurity and GRC student building a professional portfolio to showcase practical knowledge in regulatory compliance, risk management, and IT security.
+This repo is part of my learning journey.
+Suggestions are welcome, but all content is curated by me to reflect my personal growth and understanding.